River: The Joni Letters: Commercial performance

 The album peaked at number 5 on the Billboard 200 after enjoying a huge post-Grammy sales boost.
 It also peaked at number 61 in Switzerland, number 70 in France and number 76 in the Netherlands.

 Accolades

 On February 10, 2008, the album won the Album of the Year and Best Contemporary Jazz Album at the 50th Annual Grammy Awards.
 Hancock was competing with Kanye West, Foo Fighters, Amy Winehouse, and Vince Gill for the Album of the Year award.
 River was the third jazz album to win Album of the Year in the award's history.
 The first was The Music from Peter Gunn by Henry Mancini in 1959.
 The second was Getz/Gilberto by Stan Getz and João Gilberto in 1965.
 The track "Both Sides Now" was also nominated for Best Jazz Instrumental.
-Since River received the Album of the Year award, the highest honor at the Grammys, no other act of Afro-American or black ethnicity won it until 2022.
+Until Jon Batiste's win in 2022, Hancock was the last Black musician to receive the Album of the Year award at the Grammys.

 Track listing

-All songs were written by Joni Mitchell, except where noted.